Idan-Maimon/Service-Serving-Certificate-WorkShop/README.md

 **https://docs.openshift.com/container-platform/4.12/security/certificates/service-serving-certificate.html#add-service-certificate_service-serving-certificate**

-2. Confirm the creation of one secret and one configmap.
+2. Confirm the creation of the secret.
-   - what the configmap is used for ?
+   - what else is needed ?

 ### Step 5: Adjust the server and client deployments to consume the certificates to allow https communication